 Like other forms of calcific tendinitis, this condition typically occurs in adults in middle age (20-50 years old) 3.
 There is no consistent gender predilection across case series 4.

 In a retrospective review of adult neck and cervical spine CTs in one American health system, the frequency of acute longus colli tendinitis was 1 in 1000 examinations 4.

 Patients can present with debilitating symptoms that are unrelated to the degree of calcification seen on CT.
-Symptoms develop acutely and include neck pain, fever, dysphagia, odynophagia and reduced neck range of movement.
-WCC and ESR may be elevated.
+Symptoms develop acutely and include neck pain, fever, dysphagia, odynophagia, and reduced neck range of movement.
+White blood cell count and erythrocyte sedimentation rate may be elevated.